roberto-mardeni/jmeter-cluster/README.md

 This template was created based on [elasticsearch-jmeter in Azure/azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates/tree/master/elasticsearch-jmeter)

+This template will deploy a JMeter environment into an existing virtual network.
+One master node and multiple subordinate nodes are deployed into a new subnet called jmeter, with the address prefix 10.0.4.0/24.

 ## Instructions

 To deploy, you must have an existing Virtual Network deployed